peteroupc/peteroupc.github.io/randomtest.md

 There are several kinds of nearby sequences to test for this purpose:

 - The original PRNG state, and the state produced by discarding a huge number of PRNG outputs in an efficient way.
-- A PRNG initialized with one seed, and the PRNG initialized with the same seed, except one of the seed's bits is flipped (see also "[The wrap-up on PCG generators](http://pcg.di.unimi.it/pcg.php#flaws)").
+- A PRNG initialized with one seed, and the PRNG initialized with the same seed, except one of the seed's bits is flipped (see also "[**The wrap-up on PCG generators**](http://pcg.di.unimi.it/pcg.php#flaws)").

 In general, counter-based PRNGs based on hash functions (such as MD5, SHA-1, MurmurHash, CityHash, xxHash) will meet the independence requirement if the following hash stream (for that hash function) passes the PractRand tests at 1 TiB or greater: